 Unfortunately, Linda passed away in April 2018, but her influential and inspiring legacy lives on.

-Jay, among his other civic involvements, is currently Advisory Board Chair of the NYU Grunin Center for Law and Social Entrepreneurship and a Trustee of the Monmouth Medical Center Foundation Board.
+Jay, among his other civic involvements, is currently Advisory Board Chair of the NYU Grunin Center for Law and Social Entrepreneurship and Vice Chair of the Monmouth Medical Center Foundation Board.